HR1789/Assignment-01/README.md

 ## 📄 Credits / Notes
 - All HTML/CSS authored by Haider Raza.
-- No external CSS frameworks or Flexbox used (per course requirement).
 - Gradients and color variables implemented with standard CSS custom properties.